My Flare Survival Kit

 A heating pad – I live on and under heating pads when I’m in a severe flare, especially during cold weather.
 I can’t handle cold weather.
 It makes me really sick.

-Ice packs – I only use these during the summer in Taiwan when my joints swell up.
+Ice packs – I use these during the summer in Taiwan when my joints swell up.
+They also help with migraines!

 Pain patches – I buy my patches in Taiwan and I use them all the time.
 I use them mostly on my shoulders, neck, and back.
 They have enough topical pain medication in them to assist with tight muscles and fascia issues.
 The main ingredient in these patches is sodium diclofenac.